-The University of Malta and George Mason University through the Centre for the Study and Practice of Conflict Resolution is delighted to offer Scholarship for Maltese/EU student.
-The scholarship is available to follow the Dual M.A.
+The University of Malta and George Mason University through the Centre for the Study and Practice of Conflict Resolution is delighted to offer funding for Maltese/EU student.
+The grant is available to follow the Dual M.A.
 Conflict Resolution and Mediterranean Security degree programme.

 The main objective of this programme is to provide students with an array of theoretical and practical tools that will enable them to deal effectively with conflicts at the micro and macro levels.
 It also places a specific emphasis on the Mediterranean context as an area where these skills are particularly useful.

 The University of Malta is the highest teaching institution in Malta, it is publicly funded and is open to all those who have the requisite qualifications.
 Just over 11,000 students are currently pursuing studies at Foundation, Undergraduate, and Post-graduate level.

 - Course Level: The studentships are available to pursue MA programme.

 - Study Subject: The studentships are awarded to learn M.A.
 Conflict Resolution and Mediterranean Security degree programme which is offered as a dual degree programme with George Mason University, USA.

 - Scholarship Award: The sponsorship will cover the tuition fees for the MA Conflict Resolution and Mediterranean Security degree programme which are currently set at EUR 14,500.

 - Nationality: award is available to Maltese and EU citizens.

 - Scholarshipcan be taken in Malta